The sociopathic stare is a chilling gaze that can unsettle anyone.

 Sociopaths may use their stare to hide their lack of emotional depth and to intimidate or control others.

-They may also use it to mimic emotions they don’t feel, such as sympathy or concern, in order to manipulate others.
+They may also use it to mimic emotions they don’t feel, such as sympathy or concern, to manipulate others.

 In his death row interviews with Stephen Michaud and Hugh Aynesworth for the book Ted Bundy: Conversations with a Killer, Bundy said,